AnujDagade/ProgrammerBuddy/README.md

 ## Contributing

 We welcome contributions from the community!
-If you find a bug or have a suggestion for a new feature, please open an [issue](/issues).
-If you would like to contribute code, please submit a [pull request](/pulls).
+If you find a bug or have a suggestion for a new feature, please open an [issue].
+If you would like to contribute code, please submit a [pull request].

 ## License